Why is Website Search Broken and How Can We Fix It?

 The Solution: AI-Powered Search

-Users love ChatGPT, so that platform is the baseline experience they now expect everywhere—but the baseline should be the most up-to-date expert on your content.
+Websites need to provide an experience that’s better than what AI portals provide.
+Users love ChatGPT, so that’s the baseline experience they now expect everywhere—but one that’s the most up-to-date expert on the website’s content.

 What Users Actually Want

-ROZZ's approach
+ROZZ's Approach

+ROZZ indexes all website content in Pinecone, understanding user intent semantically rather than just matching keywords.
 When a visitor asks a question, ROZZ retrieves the most relevant content pieces and generates a direct answer.

 The Curation Challenge